-Detection of mixed sequences and the MixPORE algorithm

-Suppose we have a NGS sequence st, which we wish to test for mixtures of samples. st forms part of a large collection s of M. tuberculosis sequences from a prospective sequencing program which densely samples TB isolations in a geographic region.
-We wish to determine whether st. is likely to represent a mixture of other members of the collection s derived from different individuals.
-M sites are those where multiple bases maps to a single position (Fig. S1A,B).
-Mixed positions are ignored in SNV distance computations, so mixed samples appear highly similar or identical to their ancestors using SNV distance estimates (Fig S1C).

-Biologically, bona fide mixed positions are likely to exist at positions of recent evolution (PORE) because (i) TB evolution is ongoing, and (ii) mixed samples commonly represent co-infection with, or co-evolution of, related samples8 (Fig S2A-C).
-Suppose we know n other sequences s1, s2, .. sn lie within some SNV threshold (say, 5, 20 , 50 or 100 SNV) of consensus base called data from st (Fig 2B,C).
-If st is in fact a mixture, the n sequences identified are expected to include close neighbours similar to both components of mixture (Fig. S1C).
-The k positions varying between the set of related sequences {st, s1, s2, .. sn} we denote as set P; in settings with dense sampling of TB isolates from the community, we expect P to includes PORE (Figure S2A).

-The MixPORE algorithm tests the hypothesis that in the sequence st , M-sites occur at significantly higher frequency in the positions of recent evolution P relative to all other positions (P’).
-We tested this hypothesis by

-estimating the expected frequency fP’ of mixed bases in the positions P from as the number of M sites in P’/number of positions in P’.
-The size of the set P’ is large (~ 4 million bases) relative to the size of P, which was typically less than 100 sites.

-comparing the observed number of M sites in P with the estimated expection fP’ using a binomial test.
-We used the python 3.7 scipy.stats.binom_test function to do this process, which is illustrated in Figure S2D.

 Simulation of TB transmission in England

 We simulated phylogenies representing local outbreaks in which 50 sequences originated from a single ancestor.
 Simulation used a random birth-death process 9, with birth:death ratio of 1:0.7, implemented in python (Fig. S2A).
 We simulated true nucleotide sequences of 10,000 nt, compatible with these phylogenies, using pyvolve 10 (Fig S2B) with evolution in up to 0.5% of nucleotides.
-We simulated observed consensus sequences in which (i) a random selection of 1% of bases are called uncertain (N); (ii) a random selection of either 0.01% or 0.1% bases are called mixed (M), rates corresponding to the error models observed for sequences obtained using HiSeq and MiSeq/NextSeq technology (see Supplementary Results).
+We simulated observed consensus sequences in which (i) a random selection of 1% of bases are called uncertain (N); (ii) a random selection of either 0.01% or 0.1% bases are called mixed (M), rates corresponding to the error models observed for sequences obtained using HiSeq and MiSeq/NextSeq 550 technology (see Supplementary Results, below).
 We generated mixed sequences from two sequences, randomly selected from the fifty, generating mixed bases (M) called at positions of variation (Fig S2C).
 For each phylogeny, we applied the MixPORE algorithm to each sequence, comparing observed with expected results.

 Relationship between total mixed base numbers and those found by MixPORE